deltwalrus/GSWT/terraform-getting-started.md

 For this example, we recommend that you create a new directory on your local machine and create Terraform configuration code inside of it.

-*Note*: The examples below assume a Mac or Linux operating environment
+*Note: The examples below assume a Mac or Linux operating environment*

 ```shell
 $ mkdir tfdemo